British Insects: the Families of Diptera

 Clusiidae

 Adult insects.
 Very small to small.
-Antennae 3 segmented; ‘modified’.
-Antennae aristate (and the second segment with both an upper and a lower bristle); the bristle apical to dorsal (subapical, pubescent).
+The face in lateral view not deeply excavated between the antennae and the edge of the mouth.
+Antennae 3 segmented; ‘modified’; aristate; the arista apical to dorsal (subapical, pubescent).
 The second antennal segment not grooved.
+The second antennal segment when viewed from the outside with a triangular projection extending partway over the third and often with an upper and a lower bristle.
+The third segment not elongated (rounded).
 Ptilinal suture clearly defined.
 Lower orbital bristles present.
 Post-vertical orbital bristles present; divergent.
 Mouthparts functional.
 The maxillary palps 1 segmented; porrect.
 Vibrissae present.
 Thorax without a continuous dorsal suture; without well defined posterior calli.
+Wing venation complete, in the sense of exhibiting 1st and 2nd basal, anal and discal cells.
 Wings with a discal cell; with a closed anal cell.
 The anal cell short.
 The costa with one break (near the end of the sub-costa).
 Sub-costa apparent; reaching the costa independently of vein 1.
-Vein 6 present; falling short of the wing margin.
+Wing vein 6 present; falling short of the wing margin.
 Wings with the lower calypter much reduced or absent.
 Tibiae with a dorsal pre-apical bristle, or without a dorsal pre-apical bristle.
 Hind tibiae without strong bristles in the basal 4/5.

 Larvae and pupae.
-Larvae terrestrial; saprophagous, or mycophagous (in rotting wood); acephalic.
-Pupa enclosed within a puparium.
+The larvae terrestrial; saprophagous, or mycophagous (in rotting wood); acephalic.
+The pupae enclosed within a puparium.

 Comments.
 Very small to small flies, often associated with rotting wood and fungi.